Corporations Information Sheet 1

-(d) Annex a copy of the ASIC search of the company (which must be conducted no more than 7 days prior to filing of the originating process.
+(d) Annex a copy of the ASIC extract (which must be obtained no more than 7 days before the filing of the originating process.

 Filing the originating process with the Court

-3.12 A fee is payable for filing a winding up application.
+3.11 A fee is payable for filing a winding up application.
 Different amounts are payable depending on whether the applicant is a corporation or an individual.
 Filing and other fees are prescribed in Schedule 1 – Part 1 Federal Court and Federal Circuit and Family Court Regulations 2022.
 More information on fees can be found in the Fees section of the Court’s website.

-3.13 If a plaintiff cannot afford this fee, they may be able to ask the Court to exempt them from having to pay it, or to defer the time for its payment.
+3.12 If a plaintiff cannot afford the fee, they may be able to ask the Court to exempt them from having to pay it, or to defer the time for its payment.
 Information and the form to be used to request the Court to either exempt or defer payment can be obtained from the registry or found on the Court’s website.

 Serving the originating process